flexbox/responsive-icons/README.md

 ## How it works ?

-I use the css pseudo-element `:before` and `:after` for include icons.
+I use the css pseudo-element `:after` to include icons.

 ## Compatibility